1jour1vin

 juicy

-"An excellent example of the success of dry white wines from Bordeaux! ~ Decanter"
+“A superb example of the success of dry white Bordeaux wines! ~ Decanter”

-"A Graves offering vibrant citrus aromas, liveliness, and a flavorful palate.
-The Sémillon grapes give it richness, while the Sauvignon grapes bring a lovely freshness.
-Aged exclusively in stainless steel vats, this wine has a clean, silky palate that finishes with a lemony note.
-Ideal with oysters.
-(Decanter 2024)
+“A Graves wine offering vibrant citrus aromas, liveliness, and a flavorful palate.
+The Sémillon grapes lend it richness, while the Sauvignon grapes bring a lovely freshness.
+Aged exclusively in stainless steel tanks, this wine has a clean, silky palate that finishes with a lemony note.
+Ideal with oysters. ” (Decanter 2024)

-Buy your Chantegrive wines at the best price in a private sale!
+Buy Chantegrive wines at the best price in a private sale!

 Rated site